uwidev/life-disciplines-projects/100 Projects/Setup/13 🎎 Ikigai Expansion.md

 > If your answer does not allow room for sufficient growth, especially over your lifetime, you should consider re-framing this discipline.

-### What will you do right now to make velocity towards your ikigai discipline?
+### What will you do right now to make velocity towards your Ikigai discipline?
 `Answer`

 ## Epilogue